Do I have to purchase tickets in advance?

 Is there a restroom on the boat?

 No, there is no restroom aboard the boat.
-The marina has a restroom and also a small convenient store that sells snacks and beverages.

 Is the boat a U.S. Coast Guard inspected vessel?

 Yes, it is.
 We proudly hold a COI which is a certificate of inspection from the USCG for commercial passenger vessels.
 The Coast Guard inspects the boat annually and the crew trains for emergencies monthly.
 We are certified to carry 12 passengers max per tour and 2 crew members.
 Each crew member is enrolled in the Maritime Consortium which is mandatory and random drug tests are given.
-The captain holds a USCG 100-ton Masters License, lifetime FCC license and certificates in first aid.
+The captain holds a USCG 100-ton Masters License, lifetime FCC license and certificates in CPR and first aid.
 The USCG appropriately mandates very strict rules for vessels that carry more than 6 passengers.

 Are children allowed on the tours?